-The Naomi Women's Project is an abstinence-based drug and alcohol residential recovery project based in Hawkhurst in Kent.
+The Naomi Women's Project is an abstinence-based drug and alcohol residential recovery project based in Yalding in Kent.

 The Naomi Women's Project offers a unique and flexible programme for each resident.
 There is a holistic approach with elements from the 12 step model of recovery work-based programme, that deals with substance misuse and its underlying issues.

 We work with eating disorders, survivors of sexual abuse, women who have been involved in domestic violence, sex workers, and women who come straight from prison.

 This is a very homely setting, with modern facilities where up to 8 women share the responsibilities of running the house.
 We also encourage them to explore options and assist with reintegration back into the community.